Summary

 Remedies

-Currently in China, employment discrimination could be litigated according to PRC Labour Law, Employment Promotion Law and Tort Liability Law.
-One discrimination case in 2017, the company put an employee on paid leave due to the fact that the employee was diagnosed as infected by HIV and the company was ordered by the court to allow the employee to resume working in his original position.
-Still, employment discrimination cases are rare in China because, under current legislation, it is difficult to adduce evidence and there are no comprehensive remedies for employment discrimination violations.
+Currently in China, employment discrimination could be litigated according to PRC Labour Law, Employment Promotion Law and Civil Code.
+In one discrimination case in 2017, the company put an employee on paid leave due to the fact that the employee was diagnosed as infected by HIV and the company was ordered by the court to allow the employee to resume working in his original position.

 Other Requirements